Line and area charts are constructed to show changes over time. Line charts demonstrate changes in a specific trend for a single data group.

-The Step Size setting will allow you to change the interval and scale of values displayed on the left axis.
+- Adjust the Step Size to change the interval and scale of values displayed on the left axis.

 If you don’t want the settings in the data table associated with your chart to affect the display in your chart, go to the Chart Properties panel and click the Override link in the Left Axis settings section.
 Now you can set the value formatting separately for the chart display.

-Additional settings let you show or hide ticks, gridlines, and the axis line itself.
+There are additional settings for each axis.
 For the left axis, you can also choose to Show Zero Line.
 For the bottom axis, you can expand the line to Expand to Edge.

 The Rotation setting in the Chart Properties panel gives you the option to change the rotation of the labels for either axis.
 For example, you can shift the labels on the bottom axis to a vertical position.